-The proposed equipment cabinets will be compatible with the existing PG &E related equipments.
+The proposed equipment cabinets will be compatible with the existing utility-related equipment.

 6. For antennas attached to the roof, maintain a 1:1 ratio for equipment setback; screen the antennas to match existing air conditioning units, stairs, or elevator towers; avoid placing roof mounted antennas in direct line with significant view corridors.